Directed Graph Reachability in Presence of Variability

 we are refining the original reference clafer

-, and- type
+->>(bag) into->(set),*into?, and- type

-into the specific nodes (N1
+Nodeinto the specific nodes (N1,N2, etc.)

 Expressing reachability constraint